lightdiscord/mini42ctf-challenges/challenges/reverse/admin-controller-fortified/README.md

-We found this executable somewhere in a shady computer but it asks us for a password?
+A shady guy is asking us for a password, he said something like "bla bla xor bla bla bla".